 Concept plan and design themes

-The below tabs present to you the concept plan and key features of the public spaces; the three design themes of contemporary, natural and industrial and a visual look and feel for each theme; and a high level summary of some of the key feedback we have heard throughout our engagement to date.
+The below tabs present the concept plan and key features of the public spaces; the three design themes of contemporary, natural and industrial and a visual look and feel for each theme; and a high level summary of some of the key feedback we have heard throughout our engagement to date.

 Concept plan